Kookaburra: Classification and species

-Unusually for close relatives, the laughing and blue-winged species are direct competitors in the area where their ranges now overlap.
+The laughing and blue-winged species are direct competitors in the area where their ranges now overlap.
 This suggests that these two species evolved in isolation, possibly during a period when Australia and New Guinea were more distant.

+The Kamilaroi/Gamilaraay and Wiradjuri people named this bird “guuguubarra”.
+It is native to the eastern mainland part of Australia.

 Kookaburras are sexually dimorphic.
 This is noticeable in the blue-winged and the rufous-bellied, where males have blue tails and females have reddish-brown tails.

 Behaviour

-Kookaburras are almost exclusively carnivorous, eating mice, snakes, insects, small reptiles, and the young of other birds; unlike many other kingfishers, they rarely eat fish, although they have been known to take goldfish from garden ponds.
-In zoos, they are usually fed food for birds of prey.
+Kookaburras are almost exclusively carnivorous, eating mice, snakes, insects, small reptiles, and the young of other birds.
+Unlike many other kingfishers, they rarely eat fish, although they have been known to take goldfish from garden ponds.
+In zoos, they are usually fed food suitable for birds of prey.

-The most social birds accept handouts and take meat from barbecues.
-Feeding kookaburras ground beef or pet food is not advised, as these do not include enough calcium and roughage.
+Although most birds will accept handouts and take meat from barbecues, feeding kookaburras ground beef or pet food is not advised, because they do not include enough calcium and roughage.

+Hunting

+Kookaburras are usually seen waiting for their prey on powerlines or low tree branches.
+When they see their prey they dive down and grab them with their strong beak.
+If the prey is small it will be eaten whole, but if the prey is larger then the kookaburra bashes it against a tree or the ground to make it softer and easier to eat.

 They are territorial, except for the rufous-bellied, which often live with their young from the previous season.
 They often sing as a chorus to mark their territory.

+Diet

+A Kookaburra's diet includes lizards, snakes, frogs, rodents, beetles, worms, bugs, and other small animals.

+Habitat

+They live in sclerophyll woodland and open forests, in almost any area with trees large enough to hold the nests and open patches with hunting areas.
+The kookaburras are declining in population because of predators, lack of prey, and the environment.